How To Measure

-Measuring for new interior doors is easy.
+Measuring to replace interior doors is easy.
 To determine the size of door you will need, follow these simple steps:

 Determine whether or not you are simply replacing the slab or the entire unit.
-If you are only replacing the door slab and leaving the frame and trim intact, follow our slab measuring guidelines, available on our website.
+If you are only replacing the door slab and leaving the frame and trim intact, follow our slab measuring guidelines.
 If you are replacing the door unit, refer to the unit measuring guidelines below.

 Some common measuring techniques are illustrated in the figure below: